-The Fire Authority gave approval on 16 February 2015 to completely refurbish Aston Fire Station, which is a listed building with English Heritage.
+The Fire Authority gave approval on 16 February 2015 to completely refurbish Aston Fire Station, which is a Grade II listed building.
 Work has taken place with Architects and Heritage England to develop a sympathetic redevelopment of the site.

-Redevelopment started in June 2018, consisting of a new build fire station adjoining the old Aston station and a refurbishment of the old station which is proposed to house Birmingham City Council's (Aston) Library services and WMFS heritage Museum, it is anticipated that these local attractions will provide both local communities and distance visitors with a great learning facility.
-Completion is estimated for December 2019.
+The redevelopment consists of a new build Fire Station linked to the old Grade II listed Station building.
+The refurbishment of the Grade II listed building will provide accommodation for Birmingham City Council's (Aston) Library services and WMFS heritage Museum.
+It is anticipated that both facilities will provide local communities and distance visitors with great learning environments.